saeub/okra/docs/tasks.md

     "randomSeed": 42
   }
   ```
-  **NOTE:** `colors` is optional and specifies the alternating colors of the buttons. `nDistractors` is only allowed when there are at least 2 `colors` and specifies the number of distractor buttons (same stimuli, but wrong color). `gridWidth`, `gridHeight`, `jiggle`, and `randomSeed` are all optional and influence random generation of stimulus positions and distractors.
+  **NOTE:** `colors` is optional and specifies the alternating colors of the buttons. `nDistractors` is only allowed when there are at least 2 `colors` and specifies the number of distractor buttons (same stimuli, but wrong color). `gridWidth`, `gridHeight`, `jiggle` are optional and determine the spatial distribution of the buttons. `randomSeed` is an optional numerical seed for the random generation of stimulus positions and distractors.
 - All results are included in the event logs.
 The results data is empty.